Queen of Peace Center Cathedral Tower

 Queen of Peace Center Cathedral Tower - Saint Louis, MO

 Queen Of Peace Center Cathedral Tower is an addiction treatment center located at 325 North Newstead Avenue in the 63108 zip code in Saint Louis, MO.
 It is operated by a private non-profit organization.
-Queen Of Peace Center Cathedral Tower provides buprenorphine detoxification, prescribes suboxone and naltrexone administration.
-Some of the treatment approaches used by Queen Of Peace Center Cathedral Tower include trauma counseling, substance use counseling approach and 12 step rehabilitation.
-Queen Of Peace Center Cathedral Tower also specializes in detox services and offers methamphetamines detox, residential benzodiazepines detox and inpatient alcohol detox.
-Queen Of Peace Center Cathedral Tower provides short-term residential heroin rehab, intensive outpatient heroin treatment program and outpatient heroin rehabilitation.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis, halfway and sober housing and residential heroin use treatment.
+Queen Of Peace Center Cathedral Tower provides administers naltrexone, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Queen Of Peace Center Cathedral Tower include relapse prevention treatment, anger management and CBT.
+Queen Of Peace Center Cathedral Tower also specializes in detox services and offers residential benzodiazepines detox, inpatient alcohol detox and cocaine detox.
+Queen Of Peace Center Cathedral Tower provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin day treatment and 30 day inpatient heroin rehab programs.
+It also provides inpatient heroin detox, residential treatment for heroin abuse and inpatient treatment for heroin addiction and mental health diagnosis.

 Address: 325 North Newstead Avenue, Saint Louis, MO 63108